Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/brute-force-detection.md

 ```
 This flags cases where the same source IP and account combination has 10 or more failed logon attempts within five minutes.

-This flags cases where the same source IP and account combination has 10 or more failed logon attempts within five minutes.
 ![Brute Force Detection Logic](../screenshots/brute-force-detection-logic.png)

 ## Alert Rule Configuration